sdeck51/jekyll-now/_posts/2017-4-4-Segmentation.md

 ![](http://i.imgur.com/ysw2ZZx.png?1)

 # Purpose/Goal
-The purpose of this tutorial is to demonstrate how to do per pixel classification using transpose convolution layers on a deep network.
-This process creates segmented images that can separate the classe object in a scene.
+The purpose of this tutorial is to demonstrate how to perform pixelwise classification using transpose convolution layers on a deep network.
+This process creates segmented images that can separate the class object in a scene.